gsw2019/git-clone-automator/README.md

 The initial goal was to automate the cloning of student repositories containing Eclipse projects to a local machine.
 Simple enough, given we had student GitHub usernames and the organization name.
 But of course, other issues arose, and with them, ideas of quality-of-life features.

+### **Note on versions:**

+The Python 3.14 version does not use any machine specific CL invocations.
+These were replaced by `pathlib` methods introduced in 3.14 and is the most recommended and safest option.

+The Python 3.12 version is only safe on Unix like machines.
+Frankly, this version is only available in case users find it a hassle to upgrade to 3.14.
+It has some sloppy logic blocks, may still contain bugs, and is missing some subtle features.
+Not recommended.

 ---

 ## Features